BenSuskins/final-year-project/README.md

-# Extracting Knowledge About Hate Speech from Social Media
+# Extracting Knowledge About the Usage of Hate Speech from Social Media.
 [![Build Status](https://travis-ci.org/BenSuskins/final-year-project.svg?branch=master)](https://travis-ci.org/BenSuskins/final-year-project)

+University of Essex BSc Computer Science Final Year Project.

+Grade: Pending

 This project uses Social Media sites such as Twitter to extract knowledge about the usage of Hate Speech online.